 And then there’s Kalpana Swaminathan’s Greenlight.
 In that novel, five children from a Mumbai slum called Kandewadi go missing, one by one.
 And, one by one, their bodies are returned to their families.
 Once the media outlets get hold of the story, pressure is put on the police to solve the murders, and Inspector Savio is assigned to investigate.
 He is in the habit of consulting with retired detective Lalli on his cases, and this one is no exception.
 Savio, Lalli, his assistant Shukla, and Lalli’s niece, Sita, investigate the killings.
 They discover that behind these deaths is a complete lack of sympathy for others or compassion.
 And it’s that lack of humanity that makes the killings even more disturbing, if that’s possible.

 And that’s the thing about sympathy for others, and compassion.
 They help most of us control what we do, even if we do get angry or resentful.
 Without those qualities, the result can be truly chilling.

-*NOTE: The title of this post is a line from Buddy Guy and George Buddy’s Innocent Man.
+*NOTE: The title of this post is the title of a song by Talking Heads.